-A growing body of studies show the global spread of MDR E. coli and underline the clinical relevance of this pathogen, with nearly 60,000 deaths caused by antibiotic-resistant E. coli in 2019 alone [28].
-In addition, MDR E. coli strains are commonly found in the environment, in animals (pets and livestock), and in meat products [2, 29-34].
-Due to the worldwide increased meat consumption and the pressure on prices of processed foods, slaughterhouses have to operate in an economically-oriented high throughput, potentially leading to contamination of meat products and the water used with enteric pathogens of animal origin [35].
-Therefore, it is not surprising that we and others have recently detected MDR E. coli strains in the wastewater of German slaughterhouses that are resistant even to the last-resort drug colistin [27, 36].
-Also, contaminated meat products might foster the transmission of pathogens from animals to humans through the food chain, of which a confirmed MDR ExPEC outbreak in London (United Kingdom) in the mid-1980s [37-39] and the above-mentioned outbreak in Germany in 2011 are good examples.
-This underlines the interdependence of animal and human health and thus the need for the One Health approach.
-Although direct consumption of unprocessed fresh pork and poultry products is uncommon in Germany, putative foodborne ExPEC transmission involves ingestion of inadequately cooked meat or cross-contamination in the kitchen during food handling, potentially, for example, resulting in wound infection [40, 41].
+A growing body of studies shows the global spread of MDR E. coli and underlines the clinical relevance of this pathogen, with nearly 60,000 deaths caused by antibiotic-resistant E. coli in 2019 alone [28].
+In addition, MDR E. coli strains are commonly found in the environment, in animals (pets and livestock), and in meat products [2,29-34].
+Due to increasing worldwide meat consumption and pressure on the prices of processed foods, slaughterhouses have to operate in an economically-oriented high throughput, potentially leading to the contamination of meat products and the water used with enteric pathogens of animal origin [35].
+Therefore, it is not surprising that we and others have recently detected

+MDR E. coli strains in the wastewater of German slaughterhouses that are even resistant to the last-resort drug colistin [27,36].
+Moreover, contaminated meat products might foster the transmission of pathogens from animals to humans through the food chain, of which a confirmed MDR ExPEC outbreak in London (United Kingdom) in the mid-1980s [37-39] and the above-mentioned outbreak in Germany in 2011 are good examples.
+This underlines the interdependence of animal and human health and, thus, the need for the One Health approach.
+Although direct consumption of unprocessed fresh pork and poultry products is uncommon in Germany, putative foodborne ExPEC transmission involves the ingestion of inadequately cooked meat or cross-contamination in the kitchen during food handling, potentially, for example, resulting in wound infection [40,41].

 The establishment and frequent application of next-generation sequencing technologies have demonstrated that the spread of MDR E. coli appears to be driven by a limited number of pandemic STs such as ST131, ST648, or ST410 [42-44].
 These pathogenic clonal lineages successfully combine multidrug resistance and high virulence.
-However, other successful clonal ExPEC lineages such as ST58 (which belongs to clonal complex 87 [45]) increasingly emerge as globally disseminated pathogens.
+However, other successful clonal ExPEC lineages, such as ST58 (which belongs to clonal complex 87 [45]), increasingly emerge as globally disseminated pathogens.
+PBIO3502 not only exhibited numerous virulence-associated characteristics, such as strong biofilm formation, extensive siderophore secretion, and serum resistance as well as in vivo mortality, but also demonstrated a MDR phenotype, supporting the above-mentioned previous findings.
+Additionally note that the phenotypic results were largely consistent with predictions from our genotypic analysis.

 Unlike most pandemic ExPEC lineages, which are mostly associated with phylogroups B2 or D, ST58 belongs to phylogroup B1.
 Interestingly, this phylogroup contains only a small number of phylogroup-specific core genes compared to other phylogroups, indicating high diversity within this phylogroup [46].
 Here, we describe a foodborne E. coli ST58 strain that exhibits pronounced in vitro and in vivo virulence properties required for pathogenicity and bacterial survival, indicating the great potential to actually cause infection in humans and animals upon successful transmission.
-While the direct transfer of E. coli ST58 strains via the food chain has not yet been confirmed beyond doubt [4, 47] and is also not within the scope of this study, it has been previously suggested that ST58 shows high clonality among strains originating from humans, animals, and the environment [48-50].
+While the direct transfer of E. coli ST58 strains via the food chain has not yet been confirmed beyond doubt [4,47], and is also not within the scope of this study, it has been previously suggested that ST58 shows high clonality among strains originating from humans, animals, and the environment [48-50].
 Our phylogenetic analysis comparing global ST58 genomes supports the latter and reiterates the clinical and zoonotic relevance of our strain.
 However, we used a limited number of genomes in this study.
 Future investigations will need to address this further and provide a more comprehensive phylogenetic and epidemiologic picture of this (putatively) successful, emerging clonal lineage.